-Lincoln University's School of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP) and is working toward accreditation of its educator preparation programs under the AAQEP standards with an anticipated Quality Assurance Review in the Spring 0f 2021.
+Lincoln University's School of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP) and is working toward accreditation of its educator preparation programs under the AAQEP standards.
 All teacher education programs are approved by the Missouri Department of Elementary and Secondary Education.
 All programs within the Department of Business are accredited by the Accreditation Council for Business Schools and Programs.
 The associate of applied science and the Bachelor of Science in nursing programs are approved by the Missouri State Board of Nursing.
 Both the associate of applied science and the Bachelor of Science in nursing programs are accredited by the Accreditation Commission for Education in Nursing.
 The Bachelor of Science in social work degree program is accredited by the Council on Social Work Education.